kashifali554/Project-0-RacingGame/README.md

 Fourth comment:
 Added the rest butoon and fixed some padding issues.
 Also Fixed the width of screen but rockets (img) are still going outside the screen.

+Fifit comment (restart button added);
+Restart button added and function reload also added to reset the game board.